fireundubh/playwithfire/unity/turning-a-release-build-into-a-debug-build.md

 3. Determine whether the game is 32-bit or 64-bit, and go to either `win32_development_mono` or `win64_development_mono`.
 4. In the game's root directory, delete the game's `.exe` and `UnityPlayer.dll`.
 5. Copy the debug `WindowsPlayer.exe` and `UnityPlayer.dll` to the game's root directory.
-6. Rename the game's `WindowsPlayer.exe` appropriately.
+6. Rename the game's new `WindowsPlayer.exe` appropriately.
 7. Copy the contents of `Data\Managed` to the game's respective folder, overwriting all files when prompted.
 8. Create a new plain text file in the game's Data folder named `boot.config`.
 9. Edit `boot.config`, add the line `player-connection-debug=1`, and save.